 It’ll take some time to see results.
 Cool-season grasses will begin to germinate in five to seven days, while warm-season grasses can take up to three weeks.

-Here are some tips on how to nourish your grass as it grows:
+Here are some tips to nourish your grass as it grows:

-Water your lawn regularly but don’t overwater, as this will damage the growing grass.
+• Water your new grass regularly but don’t overwater, as this will damage the growing grass.

-Wait until at least two months have passed before mowing your grass.
-Grass will be around three inches in height when it’s ready to be cut.
+• Wait until at least two months before mowing your lawn.
+Grass will be around 3 inches in height when it’s ready to be cut.

 Our Conclusion